 “Business as usual: Nobility and landed estates in Sweden”, with Mats Olsson.
-Forthcoming in Essays in Economic & Business History, May 2017.
+Essays in Economic & Business History, May 2017.

 A shorter version of the paper, which was awarded the New Researchers’s Prize at the 2017 EHS Annual Conference, can be read here.